Bola Ajibola

-He is a Prince from Owu and was born on 22 March 1934 in Owu, near Abeokuta, Colonial Nigeria, to the Owu royal family of Oba Abdul-Salam Ajibola Gbadela II, who was the traditional ruler of Owu between 1949 and 1972.
+A prince from Owu, he was born on 22 March 1934, in Lagos Island, Lagos Colony, Colonial Nigeria, to the Owu royal family of Oba Abdul-Salam Ajibola Gbadela II, who was the traditional ruler of Owu between 1949 and 1972.
 Ajibola attended both Owu Baptist Day School and Baptist Boys' High School in Abeokuta between 1942 and 1955.
-He obtained his bachelor's degree in Law (LL.B) at the Holborn College of Law, University of London between 1959 and 1962 and was called to the English Bar at the Lincoln's Inn in 1962.
-He returned to Nigeria to practise Law, specialising in Commercial Law and International Arbitration.
+He obtained his bachelor's degree in Law (LL.B.) at the Holborn College of Law, University of London between 1959 and 1962 and was called to the English Bar at Lincoln's Inn in 1962.
+He returned to Nigeria to practise law, specialising in commercial law and international arbitration.

 Prince Bola Ajibola was chairman of the panel set up by the Plateau State government to probe the 2008 Jos riots.
-He established an Islamic and co-educational institution, Crescent University, in Nigeria in 2005, and he serves as the Chairman of the Board of Trustees of Muslim Ummah of South West Nigeria (MUSWEN).
+He established an Islamic and co-educational institution, Crescent University, in Nigeria in 2005, and he served as the chairman of the Board of Trustees of Muslim Ummah of South West Nigeria (MUSWEN).

-He was the High Commissioner of Nigeria to the United Kingdom from 1999 to 2002.
+Ajibola was the high commissioner of Nigeria to the United Kingdom from 1999 to 2002.